EasyCorp/EasyAdminBundle/Resources/doc/tutorials/advanced-design-customization.md

 Translating Backend Elements in Custom Templates
 ------------------------------------------------

-This bundle uses the `EasyAdminBundle` translation domain to translate all the elements of the interface.
-That's why built-in templates include the following
+The translations of the default backend elements are defined under the `EasyAdminBundle` translation domain.
+That's why built-in templates include the following tag:
-tag:

 ```twig
 {% trans_default_domain "EasyAdminBundle" %}
 ```

 When overriding templates, make sure to add this tag at the top of each file to not break the backend internationalization.
-You can of course define any other translation domain and skip the default one in your templates:
+Of course, you can also define any other translation domain and skip the default one in your templates:

 ```twig
 {{ 'content_to_translate' | trans({}, 'MyCustomTranslationDomain') }}